apache/bookkeeper/docker/README.md

 #### `BK_CLUSTER_ROOT_PATH`

-This variable allows you to specify the root directory bookkeeper will use on Zookeeper.
+This variable allows you to specify the root directory Bookkeeper will use on Zookeeper.

 Default value is empty - " ". so ledgers dir in zookeeper will be at "/ledgers" by default.
 You could set it as that you want, e.g. "/bookkeeper"